 There are numerous ways to invest in real estate.
 On one end of the scale is the most passive form of real estate investment, Real Estate Investment Trusts (REITs), which are traded much like mutual funds.
 REITs are followed on the scale by less-passive forms including syndications and finally by direct-ownership of rental income-producing properties.

 In this article, I concentrate on the direct-ownership of rental properties.
 I do this because this type of real estate investing will get you to financial freedom the fastest.
-This is not to say you should not consider more passive forms of real estate investing if it suits your risk-profile, interest and/or time restrictions.
+This is not to say you should not consider more passive forms of real estate investing on the path to becoming financially independent if it suits your risk-profile, interest and/or time restrictions.
 Just understand that some of the benefits of real estate investing discussed below do not apply to less-passive forms of real estate activities.

 Do I have time for this?